IDEAS Training logo

 The Finder on the Mac is basically the same as the Desktop on Windows.
 On the Mac, the Finder is usually called the Desktop too.
 When opening and saving a file, the Desktop shortcut is listed on the left side of the dialog box on both platforms.

 The Task Bar on Windows 7 is similar to the Dock on Mac.
 On both platforms, you can right-click and keep the program on the Dock/Task Bar when you close the program.
+Windows offers the Start menu as a location to store even more programs.

 The equivalent of "My Documents" on Windows is "Documents" on the Mac.